Bearsampp/module-phpmyadmin/.gradle-docs/BUILD.md

 ### Supported Versions

-Versions are defined in `releases.properties`.
+Versions are defined in `releases.properties` and can also be fetched from the modules-untouched repository.
 Each entry maps a version to its download URL:

 ```properties
 5.2.1 = https://files.phpmyadmin.net/phpMyAdmin/5.2.1/phpMyAdmin-5.2.1-all-languages.7z